 Multi-connectors are getting increasingly common nowadays.
 These allow the user to connect the PS4 along with other modules which also require an HDMI port.
 If there is any activity from the other module when the PS4 is still running, it might cause it to turn off.

 Here is a potential solution: try plugging the PS4 in directly, instead of using connectors, to see if that resolves the issue.
 Additionally, try isolating the PS4 from the screen/TV.

 If you have connected a USB cable on the front-port, consider removing it.
 Sometimes, if the internal connectivity of the PS4 is not good, any activity from the port can cause the console to shut down.

 Switching to Cable Internet

-Wi-Fi modules are known to cause fluctuations power in consoles as well as computers.
-If there is some short circuitry in the module, it will cause an influx and force the PS4 to shut down for good.
-Here in this scenario, consider switching to cable internet.
+Wi-Fi modules are known to cause power fluctuations in consoles as well as computers.
+If there is a short circuit in the module, it will cause an influx and force the PS4 to shut down permanently.
+In this scenario, consider switching to cable internet.

-There is a cable power present at the back of your PS4.
-If you don’t have a cable internet access, you can easily use a LAN cable to connect your router to your PS4.
-If the PS4 runs steadily in the LAN internet, avoid using the Wi-Fi connection.
+There is a power cable at the back of your PS4.
+If you don’t have cable internet access, you can easily use a LAN cable to connect your router to your PS4.
+If the PS4 runs steadily on LAN internet, avoid using a Wi-Fi connection.